 That’s because simply having third party cookies and trackers on your company’s website might make you liable for CCPA compliance.

-Our technology is built for the specific purpose of uncovering all cookies and similar trackers on websites, so the end-users can be empowered with a real choice of consent, as required by the European General Data Protection Regulation that came into force in May 2018.
+Cookiebot’s technology is built for the specific purpose of uncovering all cookies and similar trackers on websites, so the end-users can be empowered with a real choice of consent, as required by the GDPR.

 With the CCPA, cookies have a new legal reality in the US.

 Cookiebot is bringing its area of expertise – automated deep website scans and end-user consent management - to California, so that businesses can be sure to know exactly how their online domains collect personal information from their consumers, what third parties are present on their website, as well as enabling end-users to exercise their right to opt out of having their data sold to third parties.

 Using Cookiebot, websites can obtain CCPA compliance with the required Do Not Sell My Personal Information link.

 Cookiebot’s geolocation configuration makes it easy for companies to comply with both the CCPA and the EU’s GDPR depending on where in the world their end-users are located.

 The California Consumer Privacy Act (CCPA) is a state-wide law that regulates how businesses are allowed to collect, share and sell the personal information of California residents.
 The CCPA empowers California residents with the right to opt out of third-party sales, the right to access already collected personal information and the right to have it deleted.
 Businesses must comply with the CCPA if they have an annual gross revenue exceeding $25 million, derive more than 50% of annual revenues from persona information sales or buy, receive, sell or share the personal information of more than 50.000 California residents.